If you're in town then come and visit us at:

 side and Miriam Haskell imprinted on the other, was used from 1975 to

-1990’s designs by Millie Petronzio of HASKELL.
+1990’s designs by head designer Millie Petronzio of HASKELL.
 Faux seed pearl encrusted,

 brooch is large and the workmanship is without equal.

 HASKELL huge bib made